cristiangabbi/pinball/README.md

 # Pinball

 This is a simple personal project to attempt to implement a basic pinball machine.
-The purpose is to collect orange tokens while avoiding the ball to get lost
+The purpose is to collect orange tokens while to avoid losing lives.

 ### Controls
 - *Q*: toggle left bar